understandable-machine-intelligence-lab/Quantus/docs/source/getting_started/installation.md

 ```

 Note that the three options above will also install the respective required frameworks (i.e., PyTorch or Tensorflow),
 if they are not already installed in your environment.
-Note also, that not all explanation methods offered in `captum` and `tf-explain` respectively are included in `quantus.explain`.
+Note also, that not all explanation methods offered in **Captum** and **tf-explain**
+ are included in `quantus.explain`.

 ### Installing tutorial requirements